 - Passive surveys collect information about all the signals in the environment after the site is built.

 - Active surveys focus on a specific signal or set of signals while the network is in full operation.

-A predictive survey should be performed before any equipment or furniture is moved into a new space.
-It relies on a software package designed to predict how wireless signals propagate through a space.
-The input is a detailed set of blueprints and information on the type of wireless equipment proposed, such as which Wi-Fi standard will be used in the area.
+Network teams should perform a predictive survey before moving any equipment or furniture into a new space.
+A predictive survey relies on network tools designed to predict how wireless signals propagate through a space.
+The input is a detailed set of blueprints and information on the type of wireless equipment proposed, such as which Wi-Fi standard the area will use.

-Virtual APs can be placed automatically or manually.
-With automatic location positioning, the software chooses where to place APs, using the same model everywhere.
+Virtual APs can be placed automatically or manually in a survey.
+With automatic location positioning, the software chooses where to place APs, using the same AP model everywhere.
 Manual placement enables network managers to select locations and specify the proposed AP model for each location -- e.g., a more powerful model in some locations and a less powerful model in others.

 Active surveys focus on a specific signal or set of specific signals and produce an extensive list of measurements for each AP that generates a studied signal.
 These measurements include signal strength, throughput, round-trip time, packet loss and retransmission rate throughout the area where the signal is used.
-Active site surveys also measure upstream and downstream data rates and may result in moving an AP or adding or removing an unneeded AP.
-Active surveys should be performed when investigating performance problems.
+Active site surveys also measure upstream and downstream data rates and might result in teams moving an AP or adding or removing an unneeded AP.
+Teams should perform active surveys when investigating performance problems.

 Who performs wireless site surveys?

-Wireless network technology has made and continues to make steady progress and now supports applications that previously required a wired network.
-Despite this progress, a wireless network requires constant maintenance to ensure excellent performance.
+Wireless network technology has made and continues to make steady progress, and it now supports applications that previously required a wired network.
+Nevertheless, a wireless network requires constant maintenance to ensure excellent performance.
 Wireless site surveys can help network teams ensure their wireless networks meet coverage and performance requirements.